-In relation to city-gas business in mainland China operated by the Group's subsidiaries, the attributable carrying values of property, plant and equipment and goodwill related to these individual city-gas projects as at 31st December 2020 amounting to approximately HK\$34.6 billion.
-The Group's share of property, plant and equipment, together with goodwill related to individual city-gas projects accounted for associates and joint ventures of the Group as at 31st December 2020 were carried at approximately HK\$12.0 billion and HK\$17.0 billion respectively.
-In consideration of regulatory development and market-oriented reforms for the natural gas industry in the mainland China, management considered there were uncertainties to future profitability from these projects and performed impairment assessments on these assets.
-Based on the results of these impairment assessments on these assets.
-The Group considered the carrying values of property, plant and equipment and goodwill related to these individual city-gas projects as at 31st December 2020 were recoverable.
+In relation to city-gas business in the Chinese mainland operated by the Group's subsidiaries, the carrying values of property, plant and equipment and goodwill related to these individual city-gas projects as at 31st December 2021 amounting to approximately HK\$38.7 billion (after impairment as detailed below).
+The Group's share of property, plant and equipment, together with goodwill related to individual city-gas projects accounted for as associates and joint ventures of the Group as at 31st December 2021 were carried at approximately HK\$18.9 billion and HK\$17.5 billion respectively.
+In consideration of regulatory development and market-oriented reforms for the natural gas industry in the Chinese mainland, management considered there were uncertainties to future profitability from these projects and performed impairment assessments on these assets.
+Based on the results of these impairment assessments on these assets, provisions for impairment of HK\$89.3 million and HK\$31.0 million on goodwill and property, plant and equipment were recognised respectively in the consolidated income statement for the year ended 31st December 2021.

-Under the impairment assessments, management calculated the recoverable amounts under value-in-use or fair value less cost of disposal method.
-As the calculations require the use of significant management judgement and estimates, including the coal and oil reserves, future business growth, future products selling price and production costs, production volume, expected impact of the regulatory changes, discount rate, terminal value etc., we considerd it was one of the key audit matters.
+Under the impairment assessments, management calculated the recoverable amounts under value-in-use or fair value less costs of disposal method.
+As the calculations require the use of significant management judgement and estimates, including the coal and oil reserves, future business growth, future products selling prices and production costs, expected impact of the regulatory changes, discount rate, terminal value etc., we consider it was one of the key audit matters.

-- Assessing the appropriateness of cash flows projections in calculation of the recoverable amount of the coal mine and oil properties and city-gas business, challenging the reasonableness of management's assumptions such as the coal and oil reserves, future business growth, future products selling prices and production costs, production volume, expected impact of regulatory changes, discount rate, terminal value, etc. based on our knowledge of the business and industry by comparing the assumptions to historical results and published market and industry data and comparing the current year's actual results with the prior year forecast, where applicable.
+- Assessing the appropriateness of cash flows projections in calculation of the recoverable amount of the coal mine and oil properties, the chemical production project and city-gas business, challenging the reasonableness of management's assumptions such as the coal and oil reserves, future business growth, future products selling prices and production costs, production volume, expected impact of regulatory changes, discount rate, terminal value, etc. based on our knowledge of the business and industry by comparing the assumptions to historical results and published market and industry data and comparing the current year's actual results with the prior year forecast, where applicable.
 Internal valuation expert had been engaged to assist the review on the methodology of the recoverable amount calculations and discount rates; and - Performing sensitivity analysis in consideration of potential impact of reasonably possible downside changes in the key assumptions.